No matter what kind of tea you like, iced or hot, these tea facts are for you! Some are downright unbelievable, but they really are true!

 The links below are affiliate links.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.

 Another helpful tea accessory is a tea scoop.
-This takes the guesswork out of measuring the tea to hot water ratio.
+It yields a consistent and perfect ratio of loose leaf tea to hot water.

 When it comes to loose leaf tea, having tea diffusers is essential.
 You can get either a stand alone diffuser, or a tea mug with a built in diffuser attachment.